 In addition to issuance in euro, the DSTA also issues in foreign currencies.
 Commercial Paper is issued in euros, US dollars, British pounds and Swiss francs.
 In 2012 the DSTA also issued two US dollar denominated bonds.

-All issues in foreign currencies are swapped to euros, to safeguard the DSTA against foreign exchange risk.
+All issuances in foreign currencies are swapped to euros, to safeguard the DSTA against foreign exchange risk.
 As a result, the funding costs in euros are fixed when the transaction in foreign currency is executed.